ehsun7b/design-patterns/creational-patterns/readme.md

 ## Singleton Pattern
 ### Problem
+* Issues
     * Multiple classes require the same object instance
     * There can **only be one** object for the entire application
     * It must be guaranteed that there is only one object
+* Examples
+    * One File System, Window Manager